opentracing/opentracing-java-v030/README.md

 Now both `GlobalTracer` instances will refer to the same `Tracer`, and can be used anywhere.

-For more information, see the examples directory.
+For more information, see the [examples](https://github.com/opentracing/opentracing-java-v030/tree/master/examples).

 ## Extending the Shim layer